Blog · Review Essay · Last reviewed June 19, 2026

 Why It Matters Now

 The Defense Department's Responsible AI Strategy and Implementation Pathway, issued in June 2022, adds a broader institutional layer for AI governance.
-The Defense Innovation Unit's Replicator announcement in November 2023 then made the acceleration concrete: its first iteration focused on fielding many attritable autonomous systems across multiple domains.
-In July 2024, the DoD Inspector General announced an evaluation of how selected Replicator capabilities meet Indo-Pacific Command operational needs.
-The point is not that these documents prove DeLanda right in every detail.
-The point is that his central object has become an active procurement and governance problem.
+The department's 2023 Data, Analytics, and AI Adoption Strategy frames data and AI around decision advantage.
+The Defense Innovation Unit's Replicator announcement in November 2023 made the acceleration concrete: its first iteration focused on fielding many attritable autonomous systems across multiple domains.
+DIU's November 2024 software awards then named resilient command and control and collaborative autonomy for all-domain attritable autonomous systems as work streams.
+In September 2025, the DoD Inspector General published a Replicator 1.1 evaluation page, but noted that the report contained classified information and no redacted version was available.

 Modern military AI is therefore not one moral question.
-It is a stack: sensing, data labeling, simulation, autonomy, communications, cybersecurity, human-machine interface design, training, doctrine, procurement, legal review, escalation control, after-action records, and political authorization.
+It is a stack: sensing, data labeling, simulation, autonomy, communications, cybersecurity, human-machine interface design, training, doctrine, procurement, legal review, escalation control, after-action records, contractor responsibility, and political authorization.
 A weapon can be technically sophisticated and still be institutionally illegible.
 A human can remain nominally responsible while the system has already made responsibility hard to exercise.

 Where the Book Needs Friction